torvalds/linux/Documentation/dev-tools/kmemleak.rst

 Usage
 -----

-CONFIG_DEBUG_KMEMLEAK in "Kernel hacking" has to be enabled.
+CONFIG_DE_KMEMLEAK in "Kernel hacking" has to be enabled.
 A kernel thread scans the memory every 10 minutes (by default) and prints the number of new unreferenced objects found.
 To display the details of all the possible memory leaks::

-  # mount -t debugfs nodev /sys/kernel/debug/
+  # mount -t defs nodev /sys/kernel/de/
-  # cat /sys/kernel/debug/kmemleak
+  # cat /sys/kernel/de/kmemleak

 To trigger an intermediate memory scan::

-  # echo scan > /sys/kernel/debug/kmemleak
+  # echo scan > /sys/kernel/de/kmemleak

 To clear the list of all current possible memory leaks::

-  # echo clear > /sys/kernel/debug/kmemleak
+  # echo clear > /sys/kernel/de/kmemleak

-New leaks will then come up upon reading ``/sys/kernel/debug/kmemleak`` again.
+New leaks will then come up upon reading ``/sys/kernel/de/kmemleak`` again.

 Note that the orphan objects are listed in the order they were allocated